 Department Web site

-BFA in Production & Design for Stage & Screen
+BFA in Production and Design for Stage and Screen

-Pace Performing Arts’ Production & Design for Stage & Screen is an intensive pre-professional degree focused on training young designers and craftspeople for the entertainment industry.
+Pace School of Performing Arts’ Bachelor of Fine Arts (BFA) in Production and Design for Stage and Screen is an intensive pre-professional degree focused on training young designers and craftspeople for the entertainment industry.

 The BFA Production and Design major begins with a core group of classes that emphasize the fundamentals of all design disciplines.
 Students then move into an area of emphasis in scenery, costumes, lighting, sound, or media by the end of their second year.
 The advanced level studio and technique classes allow you to focus your course-work with classes in drafting, costume construction, lighting techniques and many more.
 These courses are paired with an innovative study of the historical and contemporary trends in drama and design.
 You’ll even take an acting class to understand how performers relate to design.